 Countless interracial couples have I witnessed over my two decades in China, usually white guys and Chinese females but not a few black guys and Chinese females as well, along with your occasional Chinese guy and white female (I have yet to see a Chinese guy and a black female).
 The run of Chinese women I have seen with foreign men have been ordinary looking.
 So were the men they were with.
 Not terribly surprising, given that most people are ordinary looking.
 I mean, what are your chances of landing a beauty in any country?

 As a general rule in China and elsewhere: the more strapping the guy, the more appealing the woman accompanying him.
 Wandering around the French Concession area recently on a balmy summer night in Shanghai, I passed by one such couple.
-She was about thirty, boasted beautiful eyes and big braless boobs in a silk shirt.
+She was about thirty, boasted beautiful eyes and big braless boobs in a silk blouse.
 I did a double take, and her psychedelic tights revealed an ass that was nothing short of devastating.
 Way out of my league.
 The foreign guy was pushing sixty, but you could see why this wasn’t your usual sugar daddy setup, as in countryside girl in miniskirt and high heels trailing flabby old white-haired dude.
 He had cachet—tall, fit, handsome, raffishly but stylishly dressed and sporting dreadlocks.
 An artiste.
 Carried himself with an air of having made some sort of a name for himself.
 Maybe he was famous and I just didn’t recognize him.
 It made sense his babe was the deluxe edition of hot, but for one significant flaw: she was short.
 I don’t mean abnormally short, but of average female height—around 5’3 or 162cm.
 I’m sure he didn’t mind; nor would I if I ever got my hands on the likes of her.
 However, the flaw was in fact pretty serious, for it meant she lacked breeding.

 In the West, your breeding is evident in your bearing and speech.
 In China, your breeding is determined primarily by your height.
 The reason for this is deeply entrenched in all class-based societies (the British understand this better than the Americans) but goes back, in recent times, to the 1950s-70s, when a whole generation was born and raised on a starvation diet.
 Large swaths of the Chinese rural population starved to death in the famines of the ‘60s.
 Many of those who survived gave birth to genetically blighted offspring.
 An unfortunate but inescapable fact is that severe malnutrition in pregnant women and growing children results in stunted growth and stature.
 People born in those decades are still alive, which is why you see many short people in China.
 It’s apparent in the striking contrast between the migrant males working in city construction sites and their urban counterparts towering over them as they spill out onto the street during lunch breaks, or the scrawny rural girls found in the shabbier brothels.
 In a nutshell, the shorter the Chinese are, the more likely they or their parents hail from the ravaged starvation-era countryside, and the taller and better-dressed they are, the more likely their family suffered comparatively less during the worst years, being urbanites.